ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    resources.
 Where possible, it is suggested that service providers take the following remediations:

-   o  Where possible, assign and bind identifiers to specific tenants
-      and/or clients.
-When multiple tenants are able to reference the same resource, they should do so via separate identifiers (id or
++  Where possible, assign and bind identifiers to specific tenants and/or clients.
+When multiple tenants are able to reference the same resource, they should do so via separate identifiers (id or externalId).

-TBD                     Expires October 16, 2022               [Page 79]

-Internet-Draft              SCIM Core Schema                  April 2022

-      externalId).
 This ensures that separate domains linked to the same information cannot perform identifier correlation.

-   o  In the case of "externalId", if multiple values are supported, use
-      access control to restrict access to the client domain that assigned the "externalId" value.
++  In the case of "externalId", if multiple values are supported, use access control to restrict access to the client domain that assigned the "externalId" value.

-   o  Ensure that access to data is appropriately restricted to
-      authorized parties with a "need to know".
++  Ensure that access to data is appropriately restricted to authorized parties with a "need to know".

-   o  When persisted, ensure that the appropriate protection mechanisms
-      are in place to restrict access by unauthorized parties, including administrators or parties with access to backup data.
++  When persisted, ensure that the appropriate protection mechanisms are in place to restrict access by unauthorized parties, including administrators or parties with access to backup data.

-10. IANA Considerations
+# IANA Considerations

-10.1.
-Registration of SCIM URN Sub-namespace and SCIM Registry
+## Registration of SCIM URN Sub-namespace and SCIM Registry

    IANA has added an entry to the "IETF URN Sub-namespace for Registered Protocol Parameter Identifiers" registry and created a sub-namespace for the Registered Parameter Identifier as per [RFC3553]:
    "urn:ietf:params:scim".

-   To manage this sub-namespace, IANA has created the "System for Cross- domain Identity Management (SCIM) Schema URIs" registry, which is used to manage entries within the "urn:ietf:params:scim" namespace.
+   To manage this sub-namespace, IANA has created the "System for Cross-domain Identity Management (SCIM) Schema URIs" registry, which is used to manage entries within the "urn:ietf:params:scim" namespace.
 The registry description is as follows:

-   o  Registry name: SCIM
++  Registry name: SCIM

-   o  Specification: this document (RFC 7643)
++  Specification: this document (RFC 7643)

-   o  Repository: See Section 10.2
++  Repository: See Section 10.2

-   o  Index value: See Section 10.2
++  Index value: See Section 10.2

-10.2.
-URN Sub-namespace for SCIM
+## URN Sub-namespace for SCIM

    SCIM schemas and SCIM messages utilize URIs to identify the schema in use or other relevant context.
 This section creates and registers an IETF URN Sub-namespace for use in the SCIM specifications and future extensions.

-10.2.1.
-Specification Template
+### Specification Template

    Namespace ID:

       The Namespace ID "scim" has been assigned.

-TBD                     Expires October 16, 2022               [Page 80]

-Internet-Draft              SCIM Core Schema                  April 2022

    Registration Information:

       Version: 1

       Date: 2015-06-22

    Declared registrant of the namespace:

       Registering organization
          The Internet Engineering Task Force

       Designated contact
          A designated expert will monitor the SCIM public mailing list, "scim@ietf.org".

    Declaration of Syntactic Structure:

       The Namespace Specific String (NSS) of all URNs that use the "scim" Namespace ID shall have the following structure:

    urn:ietf:params:scim:{type}:{name}{:other}

       The keywords have the following meaning:

       type
          The entity type, which is either "schemas" or "api".

       name
          A required US-ASCII string that conforms to the URN syntax requirements (see [RFC2141]) and defines a major namespace of a schema used within SCIM (e.g., "core", which is reserved for SCIM specifications).
 The value MAY also be an industry name or organization name.

       other
          Any US-ASCII string that conforms to the URN syntax requirements (see [RFC2141]) and defines the sub-namespace (which MAY be further broken down in namespaces delimited by colons) as needed to uniquely identify a schema.

    Relevant Ancillary Documentation:

       None

    Identifier Uniqueness Considerations:

       The designated contact shall be responsible for reviewing and enforcing uniqueness.

-TBD                     Expires October 16, 2022               [Page 81]

-Internet-Draft              SCIM Core Schema                  April 2022

    Identifier Persistence Considerations:

       Once a name has been allocated, it MUST NOT be reallocated for a different purpose.
 The rules provided for assignments of values within a sub-namespace MUST be constructed so that the meanings of values cannot change.
 This registration mechanism is not appropriate for naming values whose meanings may change over time.

       As the SCIM specifications are updated and the SCIM protocol version is adjusted, a new registration will be made when significant changes are made -- for example, "urn:ietf:params:scim:schemas:core:1.0 (externally defined, not
       previously registered)" and
       "urn:ietf:params:scim:schemas:core:2.0".

    Process of Identifier Assignment:

       Identifiers with namespace type "schema" (e.g.,
       "urn:ietf:params:scim:schemas") are assigned after the review of the assigned contact via the SCIM public mailing list, "scim@ietf.org", as documented in Section 10.3.

       Namespaces with type "api" (e.g., "urn:ietf:params:scim:api") and "param" (e.g., "urn:ietf:params:scim:param") are reserved for
       IETF-approved SCIM specifications.

    Process of Identifier Resolution:

       The namespace is not currently listed with a Resolution Discovery System (RDS), but nothing about the namespace prohibits the future definition of appropriate resolution methods or listing with an RDS.

    Rules for Lexical Equivalence:

       No special considerations; the rules for lexical equivalence specified in [RFC2141] apply.

    Conformance with URN Syntax:

       No special considerations.

    Validation Mechanism:

       None specified.

    Scope:

-TBD                     Expires October 16, 2022               [Page 82]

-Internet-Draft              SCIM Core Schema                  April 2022

       Global.

-10.3.
-Registering SCIM Schemas
+##  Registering SCIM Schemas

    This section defines the process for registering new SCIM schemas with IANA in the "System for Cross-domain Identity Management (SCIM)